amina-mardiyyah/amina-mardiyyah.github.io/_pages/about.md

 ---

-I am an African researcher.
-I earned an African Master's in Machine Intelligence from the African Institute of Mathematical Sciences/Machine Intelligence [AIMS/AMMI](www.aimsammi.org), fully funded by Facebook(Meta) and Google.
+I earned an Master's in Machine Intelligence from the African Institute of Mathematical Sciences/Machine Intelligence [AIMS/AMMI](www.aimsammi.org), fully funded by Facebook(Meta) and Google.
 I was one of 40 students chosen from over 7000 applicants from across Africa.
 I have wide range of experience working on projects involving text-classification, language modelling, and speech recognition systems.
-I am currently working as predoctoral research intern at [Idiap](https://idiap.ch/en) Research Institute in Martigny, Switzerland, supervised by [Phil Garner](https://pgarner.github.io/).
+I am currently working as research intern at [Idiap](https://idiap.ch/en) Research Institute in Martigny, Switzerland, supervised by [Phil Garner](https://pgarner.github.io/).
 In the past, I worked as a summer intern at the [École polytechnique fédérale de Lausanne (EPFL](https://epfl.ch/en)) a public research university located in Lausanne, Switzerland.

 **Research Interests**:
 Interested in LLMs, Speech and audio processing, Pattern Recognition and Computer Vision, with applications to Clinical use-cases/Healthcare, Low-resource/resource-constrained environments